 He won the highly prestigious International Wine and Spirit Competition’s Trophy for Wine Communicator of the Year in 2002.

-All six editions of The Wine List, his annual wine guide, were UK bestsellers.
-In addition, The Wine Book is in its eleventh year of publication.
 He created and co-authored Taste Food & Wine, an annual wine guide published in Australia and New Zealand, with Brisbane-based wine writer Tyson Stelzer.
-Taste was a number one bestseller in its inaugural year of publication and it has won the Australian Food Media Award for Best Food and Writing.
-He has recently published his fourteenth book, 100 Most Iconic Wine Estates, published by Quintessentially Publishing.
-He describes this as the book he has wanted to write for twenty-five years.
-He lectures and judges all over the world.
+Taste was a number one bestseller in its inaugural year of publication and it won the Australian Food Media Award for Best Food and Writing.
+His fourteenth book, 100 Most Iconic Wine Estates, has been reprinted and is available in Kindle form.

 In November 2011 Matthew moderated the Australian version of the Stonier International Pinot Noir Tasting with Huon Hooke and James Halliday on the panel.
-He has previously been a panellist and a guest speaker at this event.
-He was also a panellist at the inaugural SIPNOT event in London in January 2011 and again in 2012.
+He has previously been a panelist and a guest speaker at this event.
+He was also a panelist at the inaugural SIPNOT event in London in January 2011 and again in 2012.

 Matthew’s thoughts, recommendations and tastings notes are followed very closely by the wine world at large.